Michcioperz/hugoblog/content/_index.en.md

 University of Warsaw.
 I use he/him and they/them pronouns.
 Currently I am a Software Engineering Intern at Sentry.io.

-**I think the coolest thing about the web and computers is** the way those technologies encourage people to express themselves creatively, whether through art, programming, or other disciplines.
-Stemming from this belief, I consider it my life goal to help people create cool things (but also communities), by providing them with infrastructure and tools.

 **Throughout my career** I've mostly been tinkering with web development (in Python) and server administration.
 While this description doesn't fully describe the work I've done for the